This page has been designed to give parents and their children all the information they need to know about Lateral Flow Testing.

 The consent form is for participation in tests designed to detect asymptomatic coronavirus cases.
 Anyone experiencing symptoms should follow government guidelines to self-isolate, even if they have had a recent negative lateral flow test.

 Consent relates to the following groups of students/pupils and staff as follows:

 • For pupils and students younger than 16 years - this form must be completed by the parent or legal guardian.
 Please complete one consent form for each child you wish to participate in testing.

 • Pupils and students over 16 who are able to provide informed consent - can complete this form themselves, having discussed participation with their parent / guardian if under 18.

 • For any pupil or student who does not have the capacity to provide informed consent - this form must be completed by the parent or legal guardian.
 Please complete one consent form for each child you wish to participate in testing.

 Please read the Terms of Consent and Privacy Notice below and then complete the online consent form.

 Please see the testing schedule times below.

-The consent form above must have been completed in full by the agreed deadline and at least 24 hours prior to the testing date).
+The consent form above must have been completed in full.
 If no consent has been given the test will not be administered.

 It is essential that parents / guardians have discussed with their children what to expect during the testing process (please go through the information below and watch the video).